isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-10-31-post-magic-or-medicine-malay-healing-practices.md

 [^3]:Blagden, C.O.
 (1896, July).
 Notes on the folk-lore and popular religion of the Malays. *Journal of the Straits Branch of the Royal Asiatic Society*, 29, 1.
 Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.
 [^4]:Malay healers used Quranic verses to supplement the efficacy of herbs and medicinal plants.
 Supplications remain at the heart of Malay healing.
 A healer may choose to use only plants and herbs with supplications but without *wafaq*, while another may use fewer plants and herbs and more *wafaq* in his practice.
 [^5]:A prominent Patani scholar, Sheikh Ahmad al-Fathani, laboured his discourse in Islamic knowledge with the science of medicine.
 His manuscript, *Tayyib al-Ihsan fi Tibb al-Insan*, which was produced in 1895, was widely consulted by traditional healers in 20th-century Malaya.
 [^6]:John D. Gimlette was a physician who resided in the Malay state of Kelantan for many years and was extremely interested in the subject of Malay poisons, sorcery and cures.
 See Gimlette, J.D.
 (1915). [*Malay poisons and charm cures*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202517206).
-London: J. & A. Churchill.
+London: J. &amp; A. Churchill.
 (Call no.: RRARE 398.4 GIM-[JSB]).
 [Note: For the digitised 1923 edition, see [BookSG](https://eresources.nlb.gov.sg/printheritage/detail/81b91bde-03e5-468d-8c7f-1baec9396f4a.aspx).]
 [^7]:[Gimlette](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=202517206), 1915, p.
 106.
 [^8]:Winzeler, R.L.
 (1983).
 The study of Malay magic. *Bijdragen Tot De Taal-, Land- En Volkenkunde, 139*(4), 435–458, p.
 436. Retrieved from JSTOR via NLB’s [eResources](http://eresources.nlb.gov.sg/) website.
 [^9]:[Malay “doctors”](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/singfreepresswk18960922-1.2.23).
 (1896, September 22). *The Singapore Free Press*, p.
 4. Retrieved from NewspaperSG.